Marshmello88/book_website/README.md

 -Yes & No/Partial Pass

 At this stage it's only possible to select a quantity and add it to the cart only once from the shopping page.
 A user CAN however edit the amount of a given item in the cart page.
+When deleted from the cart, the user can then re-add the item from the shop again.

 IV.
 THE CART